 Dizziness after stroke can occur for a wide variety of reasons, such as low blood sugar or a balance disorder.
 Balance disorders are more likely to occur when a stroke affects certain structures in the brain that contribute to balance, such as the cerebellum.

-Due to the complex nature of this symptom, it’s important to work closely with your medical team to identify the cause and tailor a treatment plan to address it.
+Due to the complex nature of dizziness after stroke, it’s important to work closely with your medical team to identify the cause of this symptom.
+This allows you and your rehab team to tailor a treatment plan to address post-stroke dizziness.

 To help you have an informed conversation with your doctor, this article will discuss the causes and treatments for dizziness after stroke.
 You’ll also learn how vestibular therapy might be able to help (if the vestibular system is the culprit).